-Dispensers for Safe Water provides safe water through a household water chlorination service to almost five million people in Kenya, Malawi and Uganda.
+Dispensers for Safe Water provides safe water through a household water chlorination service to four million people in Kenya, Malawi and Uganda.
 Dispensers represent an important innovation in the rural water sector because they solve several challenges that have traditionally hindered sustainable, quality water services.

 Why are we taking a close look at the evidence of impact of Dispensers for Safe Water?

 We only implement programs that have been rigorously evaluated, that have proven and measurable impact, and that are cost-effective.
 We periodically review and assess the evidence base for our programs to ensure that we are aware of potential changes which may impact our assessment of the underlying strength of evidence for a program, and to adapt our programs.
 The following is our current assessment of the evidence base for Dispensers for Safe Water.

 In 2014, we summarized the previous evidence in a post: Chlorine Dispensers Work for Safer Water.
 By 2017 new studies prompted us to re-evaluate whether the evidence base for Dispensers for Safe Water remained sufficiently robust to meet our criteria for impact and cost-effectiveness.
 Led by the Chair of our Board of Directors, Amrita Ahuja, we conducted a rigorous review process with input from external experts and thought leaders in the field of water and health.